 No director shall be personally liable to the Corporation or its stockholders for monetary damages for any breach of fiduciary duty by the director as a director.
 Notwithstanding the foregoing sentence, a director shall be liable to the extent provided by applicable law (i) for breach of the director's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) pursuant to Section 174 of the DGCL, or (iv) for any transaction from which the director derived an improper personal benefit.
-If the DGCL is hereafter amended to authorize, with the approval of a corporation's stockholders, further reductions in the liability of the corporation's directors for breach of fiduciary duty, then a director of the Corporation shall not be liable for any such breach to the fullest extent then permitted by the DGCL.
+If the DGCL is hereafter amended to authorize, with the approval of a corporation's stockholders, further reductions in the liability of the corporation shall not be liable for any such breach to the fullest extent then permitted by the DGCL.
 No amendment to or repeal of this Article shall apply to or have any effect on the liability or alleged liability of any director of the Corporation for or with respect to any act or omission of a director occurring prior to such amendment.